Midwexican

 Top Tips for the BEST Spanish Rice in the Instant Pot

 Add the appropriate amount of liquid.
 Do not try this recipe with less liquid than instructed.
 The rice should be submerged, as pictured above.
+If your rice is NOT submerged, add a little more liquid.

 Do not double this recipe.
 Every time I tried to double it, I failed horribly.
 Save yourself the headache.
 The Instant Pot cooks rice amazingly well, but it doesn't cook rice well in large batches.